DESTINATIONS · CALABRIA

 Facade of the Monastery of San Domenico in Stilo on a sunny day

-Facade of the Church of San Domenico in Stilo – Gothic portal and Baroque dome
+Facade of the Church of San Domenico in Stilo – a historic form set in the town's landscape

 Monastery of San Domenico – the Heart of Calabria's Spiritual and Educational Life